asadadnan11/fx-overlay-optimization-engine/README.md

 ---

-## 💡 What I Learned
+## 💡 Key Findings & Analysis

-### **🎯 The Surprising Results**

-**Some unexpected findings that surprised me**:
+### **🎯 What I Found (And What Surprised Me)**

+**Results that caught my attention**:
-- **50% hedging beat full hedging** in 8 out of 12 stress scenarios - I expected 100% hedging to always win in crisis situations
+- **50% hedging beat full hedging** in most stress scenarios - I initially expected maximum protection to always be best, but partial hedging seems to capture upside while still providing protection
-- **EM basket hedging was most effective** - got 73% risk reduction vs only 42% for developed currencies (EUR/GBP/JPY)
+- **Emerging market hedging was way more effective** (73% vs 42% risk reduction) - makes sense since these currencies are more volatile, so there's more risk to hedge
-- **GARCH models predicted volatility spikes 3-4 days early** for EUR and GBP, but completely missed JPY moves
+- **Volatility models worked differently by currency** - my GARCH models predicted EUR/GBP spikes pretty well but completely missed JPY patterns
-- **Hedging costs ate up 15% of the protection benefits** - way higher than I initially modeled
+- **Hedging isn't cheap** - costs ate up about 15% of the protection benefits, which really matters for the math

-**The real trade-offs I discovered**:
+**Trade-offs I discovered**:
-- **Unhedged strategy had the best returns** when FX moved favorably, but one bad week could wipe out months of gains
+- **No hedging gave the best returns** when currencies moved favorably, but one bad period could wipe out months of gains
-- **Full hedging killed returns** - you're essentially paying insurance premiums for peace of mind
+- **Full hedging felt "safe" but killed returns** - basically paying insurance premiums constantly
-- **50% hedge gave weird asymmetric payoffs** - you still got crushed in FX crises, just 50% less crushed
+- **Partial hedging was weird** - you still get hurt in crises, just less hurt

+**What This Taught Me**: Currency hedging is way more nuanced than I thought.
+There's no "right" answer - it's all about understanding the trade-offs and what risks you're willing to take.

-### **🚀 What I'd Do Differently Next Time**
+### **🚀 What I'd Improve & Where I'm Headed**

-**Technical stuff that was harder than expected**:
-- **GARCH model convergence** was a nightmare - had to add tons of fallback logic when models failed
-- **Rolling window volatility** created weird edge effects at month boundaries
-- **Correlation between currencies** changed dramatically during stress periods (something I didn't account for initially)

-**If I rebuilt this from scratch**:
+**Things I know need work**:
-- **Use real FX data** - synthetic data misses the fat tails and regime changes that matter most
+- **Synthetic vs. real data** - I used simulated data to learn the concepts, but real historical data would capture the crazy stuff that actually happens in crises
-- **Model transaction costs better** - my 0.1% annual assumption was way too simplistic
+- **Oversimplified relationships** - I assumed currency relationships stay constant, but I learned they can break down completely during stress periods
+- **Short time frame** - 180 days probably isn't long enough to see real patterns and cycles
+- **Basic cost assumptions** - my hedging cost model was pretty simple compared to what happens in real trading

+**Where I want to take this next**:
+- **Learn more advanced forecasting** - maybe explore machine learning approaches or regime-switching models
-- **Add options strategies** - forwards are boring, volatility surface modeling would be more interesting
+- **Understand options strategies** - forwards are just the beginning, options seem way more sophisticated
-- **Build regime detection** - the models assume stationary relationships that clearly don't exist
+- **Study real market behavior** - liquidity drying up, trading halts, all the messy stuff that happens in real markets
+- **Expand to other assets** - this was just currencies, but the concepts probably apply to commodities, bonds, etc.

-**The honest limitations**:
+**The Bigger Picture**:
-- **180 days isn't enough** - need at least 2-3 years to see real stress cycles
-- **Missing correlation dynamics** - currencies don't move independently like I modeled
-- **No weekend/holiday effects** - real FX markets have gaps and illiquidity periods
+This project opened my eyes to how deep quantitative finance goes.
+Every answer I found led to three new questions.
+I'm definitely planning to keep building on this foundation - there's so much more to learn about risk management, portfolio optimization, and market dynamics.

+**My Next Steps**: Taking more advanced coursework in financial modeling, exploring internships where I can apply these concepts to real data, and continuing to build projects that push me into new areas of quantitative analysis.

 ---